Before you start

 Move and Scale tools

-When you open files in the Editor, Figma will select the Move Tool
+When you open a design file, Figma will select the Move Tool

 The Move tool allows you to select and reorder layers in the Layers Panel, or move objects around on the canvas.